minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator-4.5.7-earlier.rst

             kubectl apply -k github.com/minio/operator

-         In the sample output below, ``configured`` indicates where a new change was applied from the updated CRD:
+         In the sample output below, ``configured``at the end of the line indicates where a new change was applied from the updated CRD:

          .. code-block:: shell